flutter/devtools/tool/README.md

 git push origin release_2.7.0
 ```

-From the git GUI tool or from github.com directly, create a PR, send for review,
+From the git GUI tool or from github.com directly:
-then squash and commit after receiving an LGTM.
+1. Create a PR.
+2. Add the entry about the created PR to the CHANGELOG.md manually, and push to the PR.
+3. Receive an LGTM, squash and commit.

 ### Test the release
 Checkout the commit you just created, or remain on the branch you just landed the prep PR from.